The Importance of a Good Book Synopsis

 Why a Book Synopsis Matters

-First Impression on Publishers and Agents
+First Impression for Agents & Publishers

 Critical for Book Marketing